gpeyton/ai-devotional/devotional/index_Q3.md

 Embracing correction as a pathway to growth and improvement.
 Being humble and wise enough to receive it.
 *Hymn*: Have Thine Own Way, Lord

-### Day 3: What Are the Reasons Annexed to the Fourth Commandment?
+### Day 3: How Is Christ a Priest?
-*Catechism Q62*: What are the reasons annexed to the fourth commandment?
+*Catechism Q67*: How is Christ a priest?
-*Catechism A*: The reasons annexed to the fourth commandment are, God's allowing us six days of the week for our own employments, his challenging a special propriety in the seventh, his own example, and his blessing the sabbath day.
+*Catechism A*: Because he died for our sins and pleads with God for us.
 *Hymn*: For the Beauty of the Earth

 ### Day 4: Peaceful